lucarv/nbiot_gateway/README.md

     "connectionString": <get the iothubowner CS from your Iot Hub in Azure>, "ipVersion": "udp4" (or ipv6),
     "redis": {
-        "key": <get the that from your Redis Cahce in Azure>, "url": <get the that from your Redis Cahce in Azure>
+        "key": <get the that from your Redis Cache in Azure>, "url": <get the that from your Redis Cache in Azure>
     },
     "ports": {
         "radius": "1815",